m7a/bo-maxbupst/READMEx.md

 	containing two files.

 Metadata Keys
-:   At the high-level, bupstash repositories contain any number of _items_.
+:   At the high-level, Bupstash repositories contain any number of _items_.
     Metadata stores information about such an item.
 It contains a number of tags, the date of backup creation and the addresses and sizes of the associated index data (if any) and the associated data (always present).